hyperwallet/hyperwallet-android-sdk/README.md

          .build();

 Hyperwallet.getDefault().updateVenmoAccount(venmoAccount, mListener);
-// Code to handle successful response or error
 // onSuccess: response (VenmoAccount in this case) will contain information about the user’s Venmo account
 // onFailure: error (ErrorType) will contain Errors containing information about what caused the failure of Venmo account updating
 ```